 In the northeast states, Massachusetts has had the most human cases, and outbreaks have historically occurred in the southeastern part of that state every 10 to 20 years.
 New Hampshire has had a recent increase in reported cases.
 Since 2005, New Hampshire has recorded nine human cases.

-The 2019 Vermont Arbovirus Surveillance Plan is a revised version of the 2017 plan.
-This plan includes information about education, surveillance and guidance about the state’s response to a positive EEEV finding.
+The Vermont Arbovirus Surveillance Plan includes information about education, surveillance and guidance about the state’s response to a positive EEEV finding.
 It also includes information on West Nile Virus (WNV).

 This plan is based upon the most up-to-date scientific information available and incorporates guidelines from the Centers for Disease Control and Prevention (CDC) and the recommendations of the Vermont Agency of Agriculture, Food and Markets (VAAFM) and the Vermont Department of Health (VDH).